What is necrobiosis lipoidica?

-Necrobiosis lipoidica is a rare skin disorder which can affect the shin of insulin dependent diabetics, although it may occur in non-diabetic subjects as well.
+Necrobiosis lipoidica is a rare granulomatous skin disorder which can affect the shin of insulin dependent diabetics, although it may occur in non-diabetic subjects as well.
 The cause is unknown.

+The diagnosis of necrobiosis lipoidica may be made clinically.
 Skin biopsy may be performed to confirm the diagnosis.
 The histopathology is characteristic; it shows an granulomatous inflammatory reaction around destroyed collagen.
 This is known as necrobiosis or collagenolyis.
 It can however be difficult to distinguish from granuloma annulare and rheumatoid nodules.

 What is the treatment for necrobiosis lipoidica?